 Unfortunately for BMC, the Mini’s low price proved to be a ruinous miscalculation.
 After the Mini was launched, Ford of England bought several examples to disassemble and study.
-Ford’s cost analysis estimated that BMC was losing £30 (about $84) on every car sold.
+Ford’s cost analysis estimated that BMC was losing £30 (about $84 at the contemporary exchange rate) on every car sold.
 BMC management disputed that figure, although their own estimates suggested a profit of only £5 (about $14) per car, compared to about £50 (around $140) per car for the Ford Anglia.

 Exactly how much money BMC actually made or lost on the Mini remains a subject of debate, but its margins were at best razor-thin.
 Any production delays or work stoppages — of which there were many — pushed it deep into the red.
 The Mini was not popular with dealers either, in part because it was more challenging to service than other BMC cars.
 Ironically, that proved to be a commercial asset; any profits the Mini earned probably came mostly from a thriving trade in replacement parts.

 Hoping to expand the Mini’s volume enough to make it profitable, BMC added a host of derivatives, including a long-wheelbase estate, a commercial van, and a little pickup truck.
 There were also two upscale saloon versions, the Riley Elf and Wolseley Hornet, with bigger engines, roll-up windows, and plusher interiors.